-Bottle gourd or calabash is a delicately flavored, cucurbita family vegetable.
+Bottle gourd or calabash is a delicately flavored, Cucurbita family vegetable.
 It is one of the chief culinary vegetables in many tropical and temperate regions around the world.

 |Bottle gourd.
-Note that round and pear shaped fruits are known as calabash in the west.|
+Round and pear-shaped fruits are known as calabash in the west.|

 Its intensely branched stems bear musky, deep green, broad leaves just similar as that in pumpkins, and white, monoecious flowers in the summer.
 After about 75 days from the plantation, young, tender, edible fruits evolve that will be ready for harvesting.

-Bottle gourds come in wide range of shapes and sizes.
-The fruit features oval, pear shaped or elongated and smooth skin that is light green in color.
-In case of round or pear sahped calabash, their surface is marked by incospicuous ridges that run lengthwise.
-Internally, its flesh is white, spongy and embedded with soft, tiny seeds.
-As the fruit begins to mature, its seeds gradually grow in size similar to as that in honeydew melons.
+Bottle gourds come in a wide range of shapes and sizes.
+The fruit features oval, pear-shaped, or elongated and smooth skin that is light green.
+In the case of round or pear-shaped calabash, their surface is marked by inconspicuous ridges that run lengthwise.
+Internally, its flesh is white, spongy, and embedded with soft, tiny seeds.
+As the fruit begins to mature, its seeds gradually grow similar to as that in honeydew melons.

 Fresh gourds contain small quantities of folates, contain about 6 µg/100g (Provide just 1.5% of RDA).
-Folate helps reduce the incidence of neural tube defects in the newborns when taken by anticipant mothers during their early months of pregnancy.
+Folate helps reduce the incidence of neural tube defects in newborns when taken by anticipant mothers during their early months of pregnancy.

 Calabash facilitates easy digestion and movement of food through the bowel until it is excreted from the body.
 Thus, it helps in relieving indigestion and constipation problems.

 Bottle gourds can be available around the season in the regions wherever suitable conditions for their growth exist.
 In the markets, look for fresh produce featuring tender, medium size, uniform, light green color fruit.
-Take a close look of its stem, which may offer a valuable hint whether the produce is fresh or aged.
+Take a close look at its stem, which may offer a valuable hint whether the produce is fresh or aged.

-Avoid those with oversize, mature, yellow-discoloration, cuts and bruise on their surface.
+Avoid those with oversize, mature, yellow-discoloration, cuts, and bruise on their surface.
 Tiny spots on the surface, however, would not lessen their quality.

 |Bottle gourd cut sections.
-Note for ice-white, spongy flesh, and tiny, incospicuous seeds.|
+Note for ice-white, spongy flesh, and tiny, soft seeds.|

 Here are some serving tips: